alokendumazumder/Compressed_fractional_GD/README.md

 ## ⚙️ Algorithms
 The repository implements the following key algorithms:

-- **CFGD-1:** Compressed Fractional Gradient Descent with matrix stepsize D applied before sketching.
+- **CFGD-1:** Compressed Fractional Gradient Descent with matrix stepsize D applied before compression/sketching.
-- **CFGD-2:** Variant where sketching precedes the matrix stepsize operation.
+- **CFGD-2:** Variant where sketching/compression precedes the matrix stepsize operation.
 - **DCFGD-1 and DCFGD-2:** Distributed versions of CFGD-1 and CFGD-2 for federated environments.

 These are designed to handle both **single-node** and **multi-client distributed setups** efficiently.